 So when we look at the paranormal, we have to wonder if we have been conditioned to believe in the paranormal.
 Let's look at the different things that it seems our brains are 'hard-wired' to do which have a link to how we perceive the paranormal.

 A cognitive bias is an error in the way that we think.
 It means we are not necessarily thinking with a 'clear mind'.
-Our experiences, our beliefs and our intentions all influence the way we think, the way we make decisions and the way we interpret our surroundings.
+Our experiences, our beliefs, and our intentions all influence the way we think, the way we make decisions, and the way we interpret our surroundings.
 Just the fact that we believe in the paranormal makes us bias.
-It means we are more prone to 'self fulfilling prophecy' where our brain is likely to interpret certain things to be paranormal when they are not.
+It means we are more prone to 'self-fulfilling prophecy' where our brain is likely to interpret certain things to be paranormal when they are not.
 We go in looking for the paranormal and our 'brain' makes us find it even if it is not really there.
-At the other end, a full skeptic is also bias and will tend to look for a rational explanation discounting any sort of ambiguous event without even looking into the possibility it could be something we don't quite understand.
-There are over 50 different bias which affect the way that we think.
+At the other end, a full skeptic is also biased and will tend to look for a rational explanation discounting any sort of ambiguous event without even looking into the possibility it could be something we don't quite understand.
+There are over 50 different bias which affects the way that we think.

 They can make us see patterns or connections in random events, they can make us miss something right in front of us, they can make us remember things differently.
-I have linked a list of different articles I have written on specific cognitive bias and how they apply to the paranormal at the bottom of this article.
+I have linked a list of different articles I have written on specific cognitive biases and how they apply to the paranormal at the bottom of this article.